FarisVZ/Blynk-Lamp-Switch/README.md

 ## Code

-Source code is inside the `code/` folder.
+The ino file is inside the `code/` folder.

 ```cpp
 #define BLYNK_TEMPLATE_ID "Template-ID"